 You might think that remote camping is something I do all the time, but it’s not.
-I love adventures, but I get to do few real hard-core adventures because I don’t have the experience or the gear to do them normally.
-And – little known fact – I’m kind of intimidated by the wilderness and back-country hiking.
+I love adventures, but I get to do a few real hard-core adventures because I don’t have the experience or the gear to do them normally.
+And – little-known fact – I’m kind of intimidated by the wilderness and back-country hiking.
 So I contacted the experts in remote wilderness adventure, Alaska Alpine Adventures.

 Lake Clark National Park and Twin Lakes Alaska

 Coming in at #2 on the least visited National Park list is Lake Clark National Park with 17, 818 annual visitors and it was my destination of choice.

 Where is Lake Clark National Park?

 Situated where the Alaska range collides with the Aleutian range, Lake Clark is a back-country park; meaning there are no roads or campgrounds, and only one hiking trail.
 The only way to move around the park is by foot, kayak, raft, boat, or small plane.
 It consists of over 4 million acres making it twice the size of Yellowstone National Park and larger than the state of Connecticut.
 This is not a place where you want to go alone if you don’t know what you are doing!